Car Accident Settlement Advances

 Car Accident Settlement Common Questions

-When it comes to the car accident settlement process, many people are unsure as to whether their personal injury settlements are taxable and whether they need to report their settlements on their tax returns..
-Generally, the answer is “no,” as lawmakers tend to believe that it poor public policy to tax the monetary compensation of an injured accident victim.
-However, there are certain exceptions that have been put in place by the Internal Revenue Service (IRS).
+When it comes to the car accident settlement process, many people are unsure as to whether their personal injury settlements are taxable and whether they need to report their settlements on their tax returns.
+Generally, the answer is “no,” as lawmakers tend to believe that it is poor public policy to tax the monetary compensation of an injured accident victim.
+However, according to the Internal Revenue Service (IRS), compensation received may be subject to taxation in some circumstances and require being included in the tax return.
+Some state law may similarly tax compensation received on personal injury lawsuits.
+You should consider consulting a lawyer or financial advisor to learn more.